 Humans can hear frequencies of 15 hertz to 20,000 hertz (number of vibrations per second).

-Using ultrasound depends on an echo (or reflection):
+Using ultrasound depends on an echo or reflection (see Figure 3):

 Uses of Ultrasound